The arc-topology: The main result for -descent

 has at least the property that the map $f\colon V \to V/IV \times_{(B /J) \otimes_A V} B \otimes_A V $ is surjective, by right-exactness of the tensor product.
 To see that the map is injective, it suffices to show that after base change to the fraction field $\mathrm{Frac}(V)$, the target is nonzero.
 This holds because the map $A \to \mathrm{Frac}(V)$ factors through $A/I \times B$ (Lemma~\ref{excisionimpliesvleq1}), so $(A/I \times B) \otimes_A \mathrm{Frac}(V) \neq 0$. \end{proof}

 \begin{lemma} Let $\mathcal{C}$ be compactly generated by cotruncated objects.
 Let $\mathcal{F}\colon \mathrm{Sch}_{qcqs,R}^{op} \to \mathcal{C}$ be a finitary $v$-sheaf.
-Given a Milnor square as in \eqref{milnorsquare} such that $A \to B$ is surjective, $\mathcal{F}$ carries it to a pullback square. \end{lemma} \begin{proof} Since everything is local on $A$ (and $\mathcal{F}$ is a $v$-sheaf), we may assume that $A$ is an absolutely integrally closed valuation ring thanks to \Cref{aicvaldetect}; by Lemma~\ref{milnorbase}, base change to an absolutely integrally closed valuation ring preserves Milnor squares.
+Given a Milnor square as in \eqref{milnorsquare2} such that $A \to B$ is surjective, $\mathcal{F}$ carries every base change of it to a pullback square. \end{lemma} \begin{proof} Since everything is local on $A$ (and $\mathcal{F}$ is a $v$-sheaf), it suffices to check that $\mathcal{F}$ carries every base change of \eqref{milnorsquare2} to an absolutely integrally closed valuation ring to a pullback square.
+By Lemma~\ref{milnorbase}, base change to an absolutely integrally closed valuation ring preserves Milnor squares.
+Thus, it suffices to show that $\mathcal{F}$ carries any Milnor square \eqref{milnorsquare2} with $A$ an absolutely integrally closed valuation ring and $A \twoheadrightarrow B$ surjective to a pullback square.
 In this case, we must have that one of the maps $A \to A/I$ or $A \to B$ is an isomorphism; otherwise, we could not have a Milnor square as the ideals of $A$ are totally ordered.
-In this case, it is clear that $\mathcal{F}$ carries the diagram to a pullback. \end{proof}
+In either case, it is clear that $\mathcal{F}$ carries the diagram to a pullback. \end{proof}

 The following result shows that in the statement of \Cref{mainthm}, (1) implies (2), and therefore completes the proof of Theorem~\ref{mainthm}. \begin{proposition} Let $\mathcal{C}$ be compactly generated by cotruncated objects.
 Let $\mathcal{F}\colon \mathrm{Sch}_{qcqs,R}^{op} \to \mathcal{C}$ be a finitary $\arc$-sheaf.
-Then $\mathcal{F}$ is excisive. \end{proposition} \begin{proof} Consider a Milnor square \eqref{milnorsquare}; we show that $\mathcal{F}$ carries it to a pullback square.
-Using \Cref{detectequivfinitaryarc}, the observation that everything is local on $A$, and that $\mathcal{F}$ is an $\arc$-sheaf, we reduce to the case where $A$ is a rank $\leq 1$ valuation ring.
+Then $\mathcal{F}$ is excisive. \end{proposition} \begin{proof} Consider a Milnor square \eqref{milnorsquare2}; we show that $\mathcal{F}$ carries every base change of it to a pullback square.
+Using \Cref{detectequivfinitaryarc}, the observation that everything is local on $A$, and that $\mathcal{F}$ is an $\arc$-sheaf, we reduce to the case of a base-change to a rank $\leq 1$ valuation ring.
+Using \Cref{milnorbase}, we see that it suffices to show that $\mathcal{F}$ carries any Milnor square \eqref{milnorsquare2} where $A$ is a rank $\leq 1$ valuation ring to a pullback.

 In this case, either the map $A \to A/I$ or the map $A \to B$ admits a section thanks to Lemma~\ref{excisionimpliesvleq1}.
-If the first map admits a section, then $I = 0$ and it is clear that $\mathcal{F}$ carries \eqref{milnorsquare} to a pullback square.
+If the first map admits a section, then $I = 0$ and it is clear that $\mathcal{F}$ carries \eqref{milnorsquare2} to a pullback square.
 Suppose that $A \to B$ admits a section.
 Then we can form a new Milnor square

 where the section $B \to A$ is surjective.
 Now it suffices to show that $\mathcal{F}$ carries \eqref{surjsquare} to a fiber square, by a two-out-of-three argument.
 However, $\mathcal{F}$ carries \eqref{surjsquare} to a fiber square thanks to Lemma~\ref{surjmilnorsquare}. \end{proof}